The Silver Twilight Refrain

 Running and chasing a riff—oh it’s fast as a feeling—the cool undertow.

-Her name is Delia and her name is Jane—whatever scene is conjured in anticipation lives up to and surpasses lore.
-Truth echoes and sweet lies land softly over diamond flecked melodies—leaning far enough—toward a dirty bar chord, then strutting across her blues.
+Her name is Delia and her name is Jane—whatever scene is conjured—lives up to and surpasses lore.
+Truth echoes and sweet lies land softly over the diamond flecked melody—leaning far enough—toward a dirty bar chord, then strutting across her blues.

 The dancer is the song playing the bass notes and the band keeps time with a spell.